Control of a commercially available vehicle by a tetraplegic human using a brain-computer interface: MATERIALS AND METHODS

 \subsubsection{\itshape Teledriving evaluations}

-For the Mcity teledriving task with cursor-movement-only BCI control, we tested four randomly mapped routes in this mock urban environment.
+For the Mcity teledriving task with single-effector BCI control over the cursor movement, we tested four randomly mapped routes in this mock urban environment without following any traffic lights or stop signs.
 BCI-JJ navigated the Mach-E vehicle for one run per route across two sessions and finished each route between 2.5 minutes and 7.5 minutes.
-We used a camera mounted outside the front windshield of the vehicle to record full videos of those 4 runs (see movies~\ref{Smovie:mcity-route1},~\ref{Smovie:mcity-route2},~\ref{Smovie:mcity-route3} and~\ref{Smovie:mcity-route4}), which were sent to three independent evaluators after each session to evaluate according to the infraction rubrics.
+We used a camera mounted outside the front windshield of the vehicle to record full videos of those 4 runs (see movies~\ref{Smovie:mcity-route1},~\ref{Smovie:mcity-route2},~\ref{Smovie:mcity-route3} and~\ref{Smovie:mcity-route4}), which were sent to three independent human evaluators after each session to evaluate according to the infraction rubrics.
 The BCI teledriving infraction components in Mcity included (1) the proportion of the completed route distance ($C$), (2) the number of collisions with obstacles ($N_c$), and (3) the number of lane deviations ($N_l$).
 All these factors were aggregated together for a composite BCI teledriving score in Mcity as shown in Eq.~\ref{eq:driving}.
 It started with an ideal 1.0 base score in each run, which was reduced each time an infraction was committed. $N_s$ in Eq.~\ref{eq:driving} was set to zero for this task, because no red traffic light or stop sign was considered.